natebellanger10/ClimbingProject/README.md

 - Choose the dataset that is the source, the CSV dataset in our case.

-- Select Sink
+- Select Sink.

 <kbd> ![Sink Dataset](https://user-images.githubusercontent.com/61860904/107656965-e96f6d80-6c41-11eb-8d94-9b7684dd0a99.PNG) </kbd>

 - Choose the dataset that is the sink, the SQL Database dataset in our case.

-- From here, if you did not create the table in your SQL Database, choose the option "Auto create table"
+- From here, if you did not create the table in your SQL Database, choose the option "Auto create table".

 <kbd> ![Auto Create Table](https://user-images.githubusercontent.com/61860904/107657314-4e2ac800-6c42-11eb-96d5-c89b4e6997ef.PNG) </kbd>